 - 1 package (16 ounces) elbow macaroni or shells

 - 2 teaspoons dry mustard

 - Mix macaroni, water, salt, mustard, and cayenne together in pressure cooker pot.
 Lock lid in place, select High Pressure, 5 minutes cook time and press start*.
 When timer beeps, turn off pressure cooker, and do a quick pressure release.
 When valve drops carefully remove lid.

 - Stir in evaporated milk.
+(It will look like too much liquid but it will thicken as it simmers.)
 Select browning and simmer until sauce has thickened and pasta is tender, 1 to 3 minutes.
-Turn of pressure cooker, stir in cheddar and Monterey Jack cheeses, a handful at a time, until cheese has melted and sauce is smooth.
+Turn off pressure cooker, stir in cheddar and Monterey Jack cheeses, a handful at a time, until cheese has melted and sauce is smooth.
 (It is important to do it a handful at a time so the cheese doesn't clump together.)

 - Season with additional salt and pepper to taste.

 *Pressure Cooker Perfection recommends that instead of relying on the cooker's built-in timer to keep track of the pressurized cooking time, use your own and start the countdown as soon as the pot comes to pressure.
 I've haven't had a problem using the built in timer, but if you do, you might want to give this method a try.